 In a nutshell, “antioxidant” is a catchall term for different types of compounds found in foods and produced by our bodies that may protect our cells from damage.
 This damage is caused by molecules called free radicals, which can be harmful in excess.

 Our bodies produce free radicals every second of every day as a result of turning food into a useable form of energy, known as ATP, or adenosine triphosphate.
-“Think of your body burning food for fuel like burning gas in your car’s cylinder,” says Mark Liponis, M.D., corporate medical director at Canyon Ranch in Lenox, Mass.
+“Think of your body burning food for fuel like burning gas in your car’s cylinder,” says Mark Liponis, M.D., Chief Medical Officer of Canyon Ranch.
 “The ‘sparks’ that fly off the fire are dangerous free radicals.”